In Search of Memphre

 The swim is hosted, organized, and supported by Kingdom Games, Inc. and the Northeast Kingdom Open Water Swimming Association in collaboration with Barbara Malloy, of Newport, Vermont, Vermont’s 1st Lady Dracontologist.

-We provide each swimmer a motorized 16.5 ft aluminum escort boat with 9.5 hp engine and a caged prop.
-This year we are adding rowing oars for each boat.
+We provide each swimmer a motorized 16.5 ft aluminum escort boat with a 4 to 9.5 hp engine and a caged prop.
 Each swimmer is required to arrange for two crew members (who are 18 years of age or older).
 If a swimmer needs assistance, for an additional fee, we may be able to find some additional support.)
 It is recommended that they also include a kayaker as part of their escort crew.
 Two person kayak support is possible with switchoff occurring at Georgeville.

 Swimmers and crew are expected to be in Newport by noon on Saturday before the swim to test and train themselves on the escort boats.
 We have a mandatory safety dinner at 6:00 pm on Saturday evening.
 Sunday morning we call the direction of the swim based on weather and wind predictions.
 We will leave (from Newport or Magog) in waves with the slower swimmers departing at 11:00 pm on Sunday evening and others leaving at midnight and 1:00 pm Monday morning.
-We reserve Tuesday , September 12th as an alternate day in the event of bad weather on Sunday.
-We strongly urge participants not to plan a departure from Newport until Wednesday, September 13th so that we can pick the very best day out of the two, to make the crossing.
+We reserve Tuesday and Wednesday alternate days in the event of bad weather on Monday.
+We strongly urge participants not to plan a departure from Newport until the day after the last alternative day so that we can pick the very best day out of the three, to make the crossing.